arunkpv/vsd-hdp/README.md

      |-|
      |![D7_Calculator_with_SingleValue_Memory](/docs/images/D7_Calculator_with_SingleValue_Memory.png)|
 _________________________________________________________________________________________________________
-# Day 8 - Implmentation of a Basic RISC-V CPU Microarchitecture
+# Day 8: Basic RISC-V CPU Microarchitecture

 Our objective is to implement a basic RISC-V CPU core (RV32I Base Instruction set except the instructions - FENCE, ECALL & EBREAK).
 The following diagrams show the general block diagram of the CPU and the initial implementation pipeline diagram using TL-Verilog: